Åsens By today

 The gardens differ in character according to tradition and the interests of their former owners.
 For example, Tekla’s garden has a large number of fruit trees of varying varieties, while the Norrgården garden is characterised by flower beds and flowers rather than self-sufficiency in food.
 In the spring, visitors to Åsen are greeted by a symphony of flowering cherry and apple trees and daffodils.

-Old native Swedish breeds of cows and sheep now graze in the pastures and meadows and around the farm.
-Here you will encounter Rödkulla cows, Gute sheep, Dala-fur sheep, Öland chickens, Linderöd pigs, Gotland rabbits and Ardennes horses.
+Old native Swedish breeds of cows and sheep graze during summer in the pastures and meadows and around the farm.
+Here you will encounter Rödkulla cows, Gute sheep, Dala-fur sheep, Öland chickens, Linderöd pigs, Mellerud rabbits and Ardennes horses.
 These old native breeds are endangered, and we are actively working to preserve them for the future together with native breed associations and gene banks.
 Bees are kept behind the old pigsty and Åsen’s own honey can be purchased in the shop.